-- (i) A casual employee is one engaged on an hourly basis otherwise than as a part-time or full-time employee. - (ii) A casual employee shall be paid an hourly rate calculated on the basis of 1/38th of the appropriate rate, prescribed by clause 8, Salaries, plus the casual loading of 25 per centum thereof, with a minimum payment of two hours for each start, and one thirty-eighth of the appropriate allowances prescribed by clause 14, Uniform and Laundry Allowances. - (iii) With respect to a casual employee the provisions of; Clause 20, Annual Leave; clause 37, Learning and Development Leave, shall not apply. - Further, casual employees shall not be entitled to an additional day off or part thereof as prescribed by subclauses (iii) and (v) of clause 4, Hours of Work and Free Time of Employees. - (iv) Casual employees shall not be entitled to the paid leave provisions set out in this Agreement, except in relation to long service leave. - (v) A casual employee who is required to and does work on a public holiday as defined in sub-clauses (iii) and (iv) of Clause 20, Annual Leave, shall be paid for the time actually worked at the rate of double time and one-half such payment being in lieu of weekend or shift penalties which would otherwise be payable had the day not been a public holiday; provided that a casual employee shall not be entitled to be paid in addition the casual loading prescribed in subclause (ii) of Part III in respect of such work.

-- (vi) Where a casual employee has been notified by the employer of a time to commence an engagement and that engagement is subsequently cancelled by the employer with less than two hours' notice the casual employee must be paid a minimum payment of two hours calculated at the rate which would have applied had the cancellation not occurred. - (vii) A casual employee must not be required to work more than 12 consecutive hours unless the casual employee consents to do so.
+- (i) A casual employee is defined under section 15A the Fair Work Act.
+In summary this is where a person accepts an offer of employment on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work for the person.
+A casual employee can elect to accept or reject work that is offered during their engagement as a casual employee. - (ii) A casual employee shall be paid an hourly rate calculated on the basis of 1/38th of the appropriate rate, prescribed by clause 8, Salaries, plus the casual loading of 25 per centum thereof, with a minimum payment of two hours for each start, and one thirty-eighth of the appropriate allowances prescribed by clause 14, Uniform and Laundry Allowances. - (iii) With respect to a casual employee the provisions of; Clause 20, Annual Leave; clause 37, Learning and Development Leave, shall not apply. - Further, casual employees shall not be entitled to an additional day off or part thereof as prescribed by subclauses (iii) and (v) of clause 4, Hours of Work and Free Time of Employees. - (iv) Casual employees shall not be entitled to the paid leave provisions set out in this Agreement, except in relation to long service leave. - (v) A casual employee who is required to and does work on a public holiday as defined in sub-clauses (iii) and (iv) of Clause 20, Annual Leave, shall be paid for the time actually worked at the rate of double time and one-half such payment being in lieu of weekend or shift penalties which would otherwise be payable had the day not been a public holiday; provided that a casual employee shall not be entitled to be paid in addition the casual loading prescribed in subclause (ii) of Part III in respect of such work. - (vi) Where a casual employee has been notified by the employer of a time to commence an engagement and that engagement is subsequently cancelled by the employer with less than two hours' notice the casual employee must be paid a minimum payment of two hours calculated at the rate which would have applied had the cancellation not occurred. - (vii) A casual employee must not be required to work more than 12 consecutive hours unless the casual employee consents to do so.